-In Why We Dance, I argue that dance is a vital art — vital not just for our physical selves, but for our emotional, intellectual, and spiritual selves.
-For our humanity.
+My sixth book, Why We Dance, combines both personal reflection and scholarly analysis to argue that dance is a vital art — vital not only for our physical selves, or our emotional, intellectual, and spiritual selves, but also for our ability to create mutually life-enabling relationships with one another and the earth in and around us.

-In making this argument, I draw on the work of researchers from across disciplines who are discovering the fundamental role that bodily movement plays in the process of becoming human.
+In making these arguments, I draw on the work of researchers from across disciplines who are discovering the fundamental role that bodily movement plays in the process of becoming human.
 Along the way, I articulate a movement-based philosophy of bodily becoming that retells the story of what it means to be human from the perspective of dance.

 BOOKS